fireproof-storage/call-ai/notes/model-wire.md

   // Handle schema for different models if (options.schema) {
-    if (isClaudeModel) {
+    if (useSystemMessageApproach || options.forceSystemMessage) {
-      // Use system message approach for Claude models const schemaProperties = Object.entries(options.schema.properties || {})
+      // Use system message approach for models that need it const schemaProperties = Object.entries(options.schema.properties || {})
         .map(([key, value]) => {
           const type = (value as any).type || 'string';